-We will make every effort to ensure that any arrangements for provision, alternative to daily attendance at school, will be:
+We will make every effort to ensure that any arrangements for provision, alternative to daily attendance at school, there will be:

-- a plan that will retain the LAC student on the roll of the school or clarify in writing which educational establishment will be responsible for monitoring and reporting progress and attendance and accountable for the PP+ - an agreed part of the overall ePEP for the student - full time (25 hours) or contribute to full time attendance and be of high quality - meet the educational needs of the student - will be monitored regularly and that ePEPs will include both the school and the alternative provider
+- a robust plan that will retain the student on the roll of the school or clarify in writing which educational establishment will be responsible for monitoring and reporting progress and attendance and accountable for the PP+.
+This will be reflected in the ePEP. - full time (25 hours) or contribute to full time attendance - meet the educational needs of the student - will be monitored regularly by the school and the AP